Dashboard

 • Key and IV: Both must be Base64-decoded before use

-Import CryptoJS
+Step 1: Import CryptoJS

-Ensure the CryptoJS library is included in the project:
+Add the CryptoJS library to your project:

 import CryptoJS from "crypto-js";